-Respondents are included in the 2018-19 TUS-CPS sample typically only once.
-The rotation of household in and out of sample for the TUS-CPS were generally sufficiently spaced with months between interviewing so the sample did not contain many overlapping panels and this eliminated most individuals being in the sample twice with-in the 2018-19 main data files.
+Respondents are included in the 2022-23 TUS-CPS sample typically only once.
+The rotation of households in and out of the TUS-CPS sample were generally sufficiently spaced apart with months between interviewing, so that the sample did not contain many overlapping panels.
+This eliminated most individuals from being included in the sample twice within the 2022-23 main data files.

-The 2018-2019 Tobacco Use Supplement Items.
+The 2022-2023 Tobacco Use Supplement Items.
 The Supplement consisted of Items PEA1 through SINTTP.
-Most CPS household members age 18 years and older who had completed CPS Core items were eligible for these items in May 2019.
+Most CPS household members aged 18 years and older who had completed CPS Core items were eligible for these items in September 2022.

-A new feature that was first implemented in the 2014-15 wave and continued in this 2018-2019 wave consisted of random selection of respondents in larger households to reduce respondent burden.
-If the household had only 1 or 2 supplement eligible members then those persons were selected for self-interview.
+Respondent burden reduction.
+A new feature that was first implemented in the 2014-15 wave and continued in this 2022-2023 wave consisted of random selection of respondents in larger households to reduce respondent burden.
+If the household had only 1 or 2 supplement eligible members, then those persons were selected for self- interview.
 If the household had 3 or 4 supplement eligible members, then 2 of them were randomly selected for self-interview.
 If the household had more than 4 supplement eligible members, then 3 of them were randomly selected for self-interview.

-For those supplement eligible persons NOT randomly selected for self-interview, no supplement questions were asked, not even a proxy-response interview.
-This is a change from the previous collections for this supplement in 2014 and 2015 and earlier waves.
-A proxy interview was implemented for a selected self-interview respondent ONLY after four failed callback attempts.
+For those supplement eligible persons NOT randomly selected for self-interview, no supplement questions were asked.
+This is a change from the previous collections for this supplement earlier waves.
+A proxy interview was implemented for a selected self- interview respondent ONLY after four failed callback attempts.